docker-archive/leeroy/README.md

 GitHub pull requests.
 Leeroy uses [GitHub hooks](http://developer.github.com/v3/repos/hooks/) to listen for pull request notifications and starts jobs on your Jenkins server.
-Using the Jenkins [notification plugin][jnp], Leeroy updates the pull request using GitHub's
+Using the Jenkins notification plugin, Leeroy updates the pull request using GitHub's
 [status API](http://developer.github.com/v3/repos/statuses/)
 with pending, success, failure, or error statuses.

+This is based off the python project [leeroy](https://github.com/litl/leeroy), but has a few custom updates to meet our needs, including custom build endpoint, DCO checking, issue labeling, etc.

 ### Configuration